Take a comprehensive battlefield tour of the battle of the Spotsylvania Court House; May 8-21, 1864.

-Your private battlefield tour will start at the Spotsylvania Battlefield Exhibit Shelter – National Park Service where you will meet your own battlefield guide.
-Receive a tour introduction and hear about Robert E. Lee and Ulysses S. Grant racing to see who would possess the next vital crossroads leading to Richmond.
+Commence your personalized battlefield tour at the Spotsylvania Battlefield Exhibit Shelter, managed by the National Park Service.
+Here, you will be introduced to your dedicated battlefield guide.
+The tour begins with an overview, featuring insights into the strategic race between Robert E. Lee and Ulysses S. Grant to secure the next crucial crossroads on the route to Richmond.

-We’ll conclude with Grant’s decision to withdraw and move south towards Richmond where he will say “I propose to fight it out on this line if it takes all summer!”
-And the Overland Campaign will continue, to the North Anna.
+Proceed to Lee’s Final Line, where the National Park Service has meticulously reconstructed a Civil War-era line of earthworks.
+Conclude your tour by contemplating Grant’s strategic decision to disengage and advance south towards Richmond, resolutely declaring, “I propose to fight it out on this line if it takes all summer!”
+Thus, the Overland Campaign pressed on towards the North Anna.

 Let us show you the way as you relax and skip the self-guided tour hassle.
 Your own battlefield guide will meet you in front of the Spotsylvania Battlefield Exhibit Shelter – National Park Service.